 5. Rove Hotels (various locations)

-The following are our suggestions of luxury hotels based on location and services offered:
+The following are our suggestions of luxury hotels in Dubai based on location and services offered:

 1. The Westin Dubai Mina Seyahi Beach Resort and Marina